sashacrljenica/clinic/README.md

 # clinic
-This is Java Web Application with Servlets andJSP files.
+This is Java Web Application with Servlets and JSP files.
 Application uses MySql database.
 The application uses 3 groups of users.
 These are patients, medical staff, and administrators.
 Patients are registered and logged.
 They choose a specific medical department at the clinic, then a desired doctor with whom they want to schedule a review and appointment.